-In this article I will take you through setting up your WiFi settings security and configuration before we begin it’s important to note all routers have a different configuration and as such may not have the same interface or GUI, but they all contain similar settings.
+In this how-to guide I will take you through setting up your WiFi settings security and configuration before we begin it’s important to note all routers have a different configuration and as such may not have the same interface or GUI, but they all contain similar settings.

-First off you need to sign into your Router to begin making changes.
+First off you need to sign in to your Router or ISP supplied modem to begin making changes.

 Now that you have located your Gateway IP address open a browser (IE, Firefox, Chrome, Safari) and type in the URL bar at the top, your Gateway/Router IP address.

-(Note – For those of you using a Wireless Router you purchased can check with the manufacturer website to determine your default password or manual, for those using an ISP supplied Wireless router if you are having trouble signing in for the login information contact your ISP.)
+For those of you using a Wireless Router you purchased (3rd Party Equipment) check with the manufacturer website to determine your default password or manual.

-Click the WiFi settings button on the routers main page or the WiFi Settings button, sometimes this is located in Wireless, RF settings, or Advanced Settings areas of the router page, I have included a few different router types in the images above to make it easier.
+Click the WiFi settings button on the routers main page or link, sometimes this is located in Wireless > RF settings, or Advanced Settings areas of the router page.
+I have included a few different router types in the images above to make it easier.

 First off select or type in an SSID broadcast name, this can be any name you wish to give your router access point.
-It is also important NEVER to hide your SSID broadcast name, some people do this under the false notion that if the broadcast name is hidden no one will guess it and be unable to connect.
-This is a misconception as most WiFi scanning devices can still detect a hidden broadcast name, it is also worth noting it disables wireless security on many router devices, and any previously connected device will broadcast that hidden SSID name as you drive or walk around unwittingly alerting any potential intruder to an unsecured wireless SSID name.
+It is also important DO NOT hide your SSID broadcast name, some people do this under the false notion that if the broadcast name is hidden no one will guess it and be unable to connect.
+This is a misconception as most WiFi scanning devices can still detect a hidden broadcast name.
+It will disable wireless security on many router devices, and any previously connected device will broadcast that hidden SSID name as you drive or walk around unwittingly alerting any potential intruder to an unsecured wireless SSID name.

 (Note – It is very important never to use your real name, last name, or phone number.)